 Step 1: Application

-Fill out an application online at least two or three months prior to planned departure date.
+Fill out an application online at least three months prior to planned departure date.
 Application processing for MAPS volunteers can take up to six weeks.
 Do not purchase airline tickets until FINAL APPROVAL has been secured.
 If you have served as a MAPS volunteer for greater than 1 month within the last 5 years, please choose reapply.

 *All applicants must be 18 years of age.
 If you are under 18, please contact email@example.com.